 The city-state has two statues of Sir Stamford Raffles, recognised as Singapore’s founder.
 Sir Raffles' dark bronze statue stands tall in front of Victoria Theatre.
 Its replica, made in pure white poly-marble, stands at North Boat Quay to mark the spot where he first landed on the island in 1819.
-Both areas are popular with locals, especially on cool evenings.
-Read More...
+Both areas are popular with locals, Read More...

 - Location: Victoria Theatre and North Boat Quay

 The biggest mosque in Singapore, the Sultan Mosque is situated at North Bridge Road, near the ethnic quarter of Arab Street.
 It was originally built by Sultan Hussain Shah of Johore in 1824.